A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-\cite{10588546} proposed a Semantic End-to-End Communication for Autonomous Driving (SEECAD) system, that is specifically designed for image transmission in autonomous driving scenarios.
-By constructing semantic encoders and decoders using deep learning architectures and integrating Low-Density Parity-Check (LDPC) codes, the system transmits semantic information rather than raw pixel data, thus significantly reducing data volume and improving transmission efficiency.
-At the receiver, the system reconstructs image segmentation masks using a shared knowledge base, to enhance robustness in noisy environments.
-Experimental results demonstrate that SEECAD achieves high-precision image segmentation and low bit error rates (BER) across various SNR conditions.
+Ref.~\cite{10588546} proposed a semantic end-to-end communication system named SEECAD, which is specifically designed for image transmission in autonomous driving scenarios.
+By constructing a semantic encoder and decoder through a deep learning architecture and combining with Low-Density Parity-Check (LDPC) codes, it efficiently transmits the semantic information of images instead of the original pixel data, thus significantly reducing the amount of transmitted data and improving the transmission efficiency.
+At the receiving end, the system reconstructs the image segmentation mask using a shared knowledge base, enhancing its robustness in noisy environments.
+Experimental results show that under 4QAM modulation and LDPC (16,32) coding, it achieved a segmentation accuracy of 97.4\% and an IOU value of 0.75 at an SNR of 12 dB, demonstrating high semantic similarity and anti-noise ability.
+However, the training and real-time inference of the deep learning model require high computational resources, which may limit its real-time deployment in the IoV.

-\cite{10473044} presented a Multi-Scene Target Detection Semantic Communication (MTDSC) method for intelligent vehicle networks.
-This method uses CNNs and region proposal networks for object detection, combined with spatial pyramid pooling and long short-term memory (LSTM) networks to assign semantic labels to objects in different scenes.
-The semantic labels are then converted into transmittable encoded formats using convolutional semantic encoders and reinforcement learning strategies.
-This approach addresses challenges in image data processing and transmission for multi-scene target detection in complex urban environments, such as accurate object recognition and efficient semantic data encoding.
-Experiments show that MTDSC outperforms comparative methods for semantic understanding and image reconstruction quality, as measured by metrics such as mIoU, PSNR, and SSIM.